Principal and interest: How your loan is impacted

 For example, if you have a 30-year fixed-rate mortgage for $250,0000 at 4% interest, you'd pay nearly $180,000 in interest over the 30-year loan term.

-If you added an extra $200 to your monthly mortgage payment, you’d not only pay off the loan over seven years earlier, you’d pay over $48,000 less in interest payments.
+If you added an extra payment of $200 to your monthly mortgage payment, you'd not only pay off the loan over seven years earlier, you'd pay over $48,000 less in interest payments.

 There are various strategies to making extra payments.
 Some borrowers prefer to keep it simple by paying a set extra amount each month, like in the example above.
 Some lenders previously charged penalties for borrowers who paid off their loans early.
 Newer laws limit prepayment penalties, but some lenders can still charge them in certain cases.
 Make sure to review your loan documents and account for this prepayment penalty when making extra payments.